lagimik/PartnerCrucible/PowerPlatformSolutionArea.md

 [< Back to Crucible](./)

 ## Purpose
 A Collection of resources for Microsoft practice building in the Power platform solution area.
 For a view of other solution areas, please see the [Taxonomy](Taxonomy.md).
-To contribute to this section, see [Contributer's Guide](Contributing.md)
+To contribute to this section, see [Contributors Guide](Contributing.md)

 ## Practice References